Spring 2017 Treekids

 Jackie is a senior Environmental Studies major pursuing the Social Innovation and Entrepreneurship certificate.
-This is her fourth semester living in the Treehouse and her favorite thing about it is the community of people living there.
+This is her fifth semester living in the Treehouse and her favorite thing about it is the community of people living there.
 She studied sustainable development in Copenhagen last fall, where she discovered a passion for increasing public access to the benefits of green spaces.
-Around campus, Jackie is a Rock Wall Monitor and the PR & Marketing Director for the Idea Fund.
+Around campus, Jackie is a Rock Wall Monitor and works for a nonprofit in DC.
 Jackie also enjoys traveling, photography, and learning Spanish on Duolingo.

 Keziah is a senior international studies major focusing on globalization and sustainability.
 She is also working towards a minor in Arabic and a Security Studies Certificate.
-She spent last year abroad in Jordan and Denmark, and is excited to live in the Treehouse again this semester.
+She spent last year abroad in Jordan and Denmark, and is excited to live in the Treehouse for her last semester at Dickinson.
 You can find her around campus- usually at her early morning Underground shift or tutoring in Arabic at the Multilingual Writing Center.
 In her (rare) free time, Keziah enjoys being outside, listening to Regina Spektor, singing, and hanging out with friends.
 Keziah is looking forward to doing her masters at Lancaster University next year in England in human rights and environmental law.

 William (Billy) Irving

 Billy is a sophomore Earth Science major and (undeclared) Russian double major from Upper Darby Pennsylvania.
 He loves the outdoors, especially camping and backpacking, and is very proud of earning the rank of Eagle Scout.
-He also likes playing banjo, listening to music, and pretending to understand art.
-His hobbies include wearing sweaters, eating Triscuits and hummus, looking at dank memes, and discussing politics with friends.
+He also likes playing banjo, watching trains go by the treehouse, and pretending to understand art.
+His hobbies include wearing beat up sneakers, listening to Mitski, Mac Demarco, or AJJ, and looking at memes.
 Billy works as a peer tutor at the writing center.
 His favorite movie is Mad Max: Fury Road.

 Madeleine (Maddie) Jones

 Maddie is a sophomore International Studies and Environmental Studies double major from Stuttgart, Germany.
-This is her first semester in the Treehouse and she already loves the vibes of her housemates and their concern for the Earth.
+This is her second semester in the Treehouse, and she falls more in love with living there everyday.
 She enjoys naps in warm sunlight, watching movies, traveling, advocating for animal rights, drinking a variety of teas, and trying new vegan foods.
 Maddie is vice president of Dickinson’s chapter of American Association of University Women, and can be seen around campus with her orange backpack and Birkenstocks.

-Max is a sophomore who plans on majoring in Environmental Science, but is currently undecided.
-On campus, he works as a rock wall monitor and first year mentor, and off campus as a student farmer at the Dickinson College Farm.
-He also helps run Jam Space, a place for musicians to come together and play music, serves on Dickinson's Sustainable Investment Group, and is the secretary for Hillel.
-In his free time, you can find him running, climbing, drumming, making bad puns, or asking people weird questions.
+Max is a sophomore Environmental Science and Biology double major from North Reading, Massachusetts.
+On campus, he works as a rock wall monitor and first year mentor, and off campus as a student farmer on the Dickinson College Farm.
+He coordinates jam space, a place on campus to play music.
+His favorite movie is the Steve Martin version of the Pink Panther, which he can quote on a moment’s notice.
+In his free time (hah), you can find him outside doing active things, making bad puns, eating spinach, or playing devil’s advocate.

 Wesley is a senior environmental science major from Yarmouth, Maine.
-This fall is his second semester living in the Treehouse.
-He studied abroad in Morocco last spring, and a student farmer on the Dickinson College Farm.
+This spring is his third semester living in the Treehouse.
+He studied abroad in Morocco last year, and is a student farmer on the Dickinson College Farm.
 He also works as a TA for the art department, and assistant photographer to Carl Socolow.
 When he is not in school, Wesley enjoys sailing, running, cross country skiing, cooking, and taking photographs.

 Rachael is a junior Earth Science and Environmental Science double major.
-On campus, Rachael is involved with the Peddler, SEED, Geology Club, and Yes Please.
-She works at the Prevention, Education, and Advocacy Center and is the secretary for the Treeclub.
-Outside of class, Rachael loves hiking, yoga, and cooking.
+Her second home is Kaufman, and can probably be found there on any given day.
+On campus, she works at the Prevention, Education, and Advocacy Center and is the secretary for the Treeclub.
+Rachael loves rocks, bunnies, coffee, and yoga.

 Madaline (Madie) Ritter

 Madie, a sophomore, is enthusiastically pursuing a double major in Religion and Environmental Studies.
-When she's not busy reading ancient religious texts or working as the Center for Sustainability Education's biking intern, Madie loves to swing dance, ride her bike(s), jam to good music, and cook dinner with her amazing friends.
+When she's not busy reading ancient religious texts or working as the Center for Sustainability Education's biking intern, Madie loves to care for plants, ride her bike(s), jam to good music, and cook dinner with her amazing friends.
 (PSA: Kaufman's edible garden has some killer veggies!)
 This is her first semester in the Treehouse, and she couldn't be more excited for cold showers and lots of good coffee.

-Emma is a sophomore from Arlington, VA.
-She is intending to major in sociology and minor in political science.
-Emma is also interested in urban planning focused on sustainability.
+Emma is a sophomore political science major from Arlington, VA.
+She is also intending to minor in sociology and is interested in urban planning focused on sustainability.
 On campus she works in the Office of Disability Services and is a member of the College Democrats.
-Emma enjoys farmers’ markets, lying in the treehouse’s hammock, and iced coffee.
+Emma enjoys farmers’ markets, lying in the treehouse’s hammock, and good coffee.